NetSPI/ESC/README.md

 ### Updating esc.xml
 To update the esc.xml follow the instructions below:
 1. Download and compile esc.exe.
-2. Run [Out-Compressdll](https://github.com/PowerShellMafia/PowerSploit/blob/master/ScriptModification/Out-CompressedDll.ps1) agains the file.
+2. Run [Out-Compressdll](https://github.com/PowerShellMafia/PowerSploit/blob/master/ScriptModification/Out-CompressedDll.ps1) (by @mattifestation) against esc.exe.
 `Out-CompressedDll -FilePath esc.exe | out-file output.txt`
 3. Replace the compressedBin string in esc.xml with the "EncodedCompressedFile" string generated from Out-CompressDll.
 4. Replace compressedBinSize with the size generated from Out-CompressDll.